ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The Full Cost of Attending Rockland Community College

-Now, let’s go over all of the costs we've covered, to get a better idea of the actual cost of attending Rockland Community College.
+Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of what is really costs to go to Rockland Community College.

 What will the cost of attending Rockland Community College be?
 Here is a breakdown of tuition and expenses.